KSonny4/csgo-server/README.md

 ```

-Don't forget to export port 27015.
+Don't forget to export port 27015 on your server!!!!

 ## Controlling the server